Diary Of A Busker Day 322 Friday February 1st 2013 Winchester High Street, opposite Vodafone. Time: 1:13-2:48pm

 As I’m approaching the pitch, Dave – he of the “Dangerous” prefix, and his brother – of the Batman theme tune fixation, appear.
-Dangerous asks if I can save his ‘favourite’ (hums The Third Man) for when he comes back in half an hour.
-So I’ve got to put up with these two idiots, again.
-I don’t like Dave, particularly.
-Especially after a recent encounter with him in the Citizen’s Advice Bureau waiting room, when he was going on about blowing up mosques – ‘My granddad was in the First World War and my dad flew in bombers in the second one – all for this country an’ then THEY come over ‘ere…’ I think Dave’s a typical English racist bigot and I bet my life he’s never been out of this country, in fact I wouldn’t be surprised if he hasn’t been out of Hampshire, or even Winchester.
+Dangerous asks if I can save his “favourite” (hums The Third Man) for when he comes back in half an hour.
+So I’ve got to put up with these two idiots again, have I?
+I particularly don’t like Dave.
+Especially after a recent encounter with him in the Citizen’s Advice Bureau waiting room, when he was going on about blowing up mosques – ‘My granddad was in the First World War and my dad flew in bombers in the second one – all for this country an’ then THEY come over ‘ere…’ I did tell him that THEY were on our side, fighting with us but you can’t have a conversation with his sort.
+Dave is a typical English racist bigot and I bet my life he’s never been out of this country.
+In fact, I wouldn’t be surprised if he hasn’t been out of Hampshire, or even Winchester.
 They’re all the same, blokes like him.

-I set up and try out 2 new songs, both Beatles tunes: No Reply and Norwegian Wood.
-Norwegian Wood’s a bit repetitive being, apart from the bridge, just the riff, so it’s a bit short but No Reply works a bit better – my own arrangement, although I keep the end C6/9 chord, which I really like.
+I set up and try out two new songs, both Beatles tunes; No Reply and Norwegian Wood.
+Norwegian Wood is a bit repetitive, as apart from the middle bit, it’s just the riff, so it’s a bit short but No Reply works a bit better – my own arrangement, although I keep the end C6/9 chord, which I really like.
 A few more songs in and it’s Delia, who I was thinking might have died, as I hadn’t seen her since November.
 In fact I even say as much – ‘I thought you’d gone, you know…to a better place.’
 ‘Oh no, I wouldn’t do that – not without telling you!’
 Apparently she’s been a bit down – it’s her sensitive ears.
 She’s got them stuffed with cotton wool and has her white woollen hat (with a big bobble on top) pulled over them.
-She’s been around the street for awhile – we’ve kept missing each other.
-Anyway, she’s keeping warm – she opens her raincoat to reveal another coat – ‘the mattress’, as she calls it.
+She’s been around the street for awhile, we’ve just kept missing each other.
+Anyway, she’s keeping warm; she opens her raincoat to reveal another coat – ‘the mattress’, as she calls it.
 Well, it really is a relief to see her again.
-It’s made my day, in fact, but what about Walter and Ralph?
+In fact it’s made my day, but what about Walter and Ralph?